quicwg/base-drafts/draft-ietf-quic-recovery.md

 sending of all in-flight packets based on input from the congestion controller.
 Sending multiple packets into the network without any delay between them creates a packet burst that might cause short-term congestion and losses.
-Implementations MUST either use pacing or limit such bursts to the initial congestion window; see {{initial-cwnd}}.
+Implementations MUST either use pacing or another method to limit such bursts to the initial congestion window; see {{initial-cwnd}}.

 An implementation should take care to architect its congestion controller to work well with a pacer.
 For instance, a pacer might wrap the congestion